Skip to main content

 The question of how theaters and streaming fit together is a question that’s been on our mind for the last several years.
 Theaters are not only better investments for those banking the films, but they also tend to make for better experiences for the consumer.

-And yet the current theatrical model doesn’t well serve the complete artistic landscape.
+And yet the current theatrical model doesn’t accommodate the complete artistic landscape.
 I’m thrilled that Avatar: The Way of Water and The Super Mario Bros.
 Movie helped the post-pandemic box office bounce back, but I’m still steamed that Turning Red didn’t even get the chance for so much as a participation award, which just goes to show that the kinds of films that succeed in the theater haven’t really changed.
+And this is where we could potentially explore what obligation audiences have in creating a healthy theatrical market, but ... we'll have to open that box another time ...

 Theatrical films tend to earn the graces of critics, even if not always the attention of the masses.
 I do think that it is overall in the best interest of film as a whole that theaters be the default, but it can be easy to slip into dire prepositions that streaming films are on their own less good, which isn't really fair.